iftechfoundation/twine-cookbook/hiddenlink/snowman/snowman_hiddenlink.md

 # "Hidden Link": Snowman (v1.3.0)

-*Contributed by <a href="https://github.com/videlais">@videlais</a>*

 ## Summary

 "Hidden Link" demostrates how to create a 'hidden' link that is only revealed when the cursor passes over it.

-Using CSS and JavaScript, a rule is created for transparent color and applied or removed through using jQuery's *on()* function with 'mouseenter' and 'mouseleave' events.
+Using CSS and JavaScript, a rule is created for transparent color and applied or removed through using jQuery's *[on()](http://api.jquery.com/on/)* function with 'mouseenter' and 'mouseleave' events.

 ## Live Example